How Does Continuous Integration Work?

 Improve the quality of your CI/CD pipeline by adopting CI/CD best practices.
 Get our eBook to learn how.

-9 Steps of Continuous Integration
+9 Steps for Continuous Integration

-There are 9 steps to Continuous Integration.
+There are nine steps for Continuous Integration.

 - Developers check code into the version control system’s staging repository.